 4. CASC status is not transferrable

-4.1 If your club is already registered as a CASC and your members decide they want to incorporate, HM Revenue and Customs (HMRC) can’t simply transfer the unincorporated club’s CASC status to the new company.
+4.1 If your club is already registered as a CASC and your members decide they want to incorporate, we cannot simply transfer the unincorporated club’s CASC status to the new company.

 4.2 Once the new company is established you’ll need to submit a new application using a CASC application form.
-HMRC can’t then register the new club until the assets and activities have been transferred across.
+We cannot then register the new club until the assets and activities have been transferred across.